The Kitchen Knives Buying Guide

 - High carbon stainless steel blades offer a very good balance of sharpness, edge retention, easy resharpening, and are rust and corrosion resistant, making them a popular choice among professional chefs.

 - Carbon steel blades hold their edge for longer and are easier to sharpen than steel.
 Many professional chefs swear by the extra sharpness of carbon steel knives, however they require much more maintenance than other knives which may be a drawback for some.

 - Knives with a ceramic blade are super-hard, lightweight, ultra-sharp and will hold an edge for longer than the other knives mentioned.
 The main drawback of a ceramic knife is that it can shatter if dropped or break if handled improperly.

 Maintaining Your Knife Collection

 High-quality kitchen knives can last a long time, particularly with proper maintenance.
 However, if you notice cracks and/or loose parts, it’s time for a replacement.
-Why?
-Not only can broken knives trap food and therefore be difficult to clean, but the risk of injury rises when you're working with damaged cutlery.
+Not only can broken knives trap food and make them difficult to clean, the risk of injury increases when you are working with damaged cutlery.

-Wondering whether to buy single knives or spring for the whole set?
-Again, this is largely a matter of personal preference.
-In some cases, it makes sense to buy only the knives you need to execute your style of cooking at your precise current cooking level.
-In other cases, a stocked knife block may give you more desirable versatility and opportunities for practice.
+Wondering whether to buy single knives or spring for a whole set?
+This is largely a matter of personal preference.
+In some cases, it makes sense to buy only the knives you need to execute your style of cooking at your current cooking level.
+In other cases, a well-stocked knife collection may give you more versatility and opportunities for practice.

-Knives are not one-size-fits-all.
+Knives are not a one-size-fits-all proposition.
 Are you dicing, slicing, mincing and chopping with the proper tool for the job?
 If not, you may be getting less-than-perfect results despite your best efforts.
-Adding a new knife to your collection; upgrading old, worn, or broken knives; or investing in a completely new set of knives has transformative potential when it comes to both ease of preparation and the quality of your work product.
+Adding a new knife to your collection; upgrading old, worn, or broken knives; or investing in a completely new set of knives can have transformative potential when it comes to both ease of preparation and the quality of your work product.